Chaosthebot/Chaos/README.md

 * Voting goes on for the duration of the voting window - currently 2 or 3 hours, depending on the local server time.
-* While the voting process is going, users can change their reactions and edit their comments, effectively chanding their vote.
+* While the voting process is going, users can change their reactions and edit their comments, effectively changing their vote.

 ### Weights and thresholds